rhysbalevicius/infimum/README.md

 ### Interacting with the pallet

 The CLI for interacting with this pallet is currently under active development.
-Due to the complexity and sensitivity of the types of the extrinsic parameters other interfaces, such as the [frontend-template](https://github.com/rhysbalevicius/substrate-front-end-template), are highly difficult to use in order to interact with the pallet.
+Due to the complexity and highly sensitive nature of the types of the extrinsic parameters other interfaces, such as the [frontend-template](https://github.com/rhysbalevicius/substrate-front-end-template), are highly difficult to use in order to interact with the pallet.

 However in general the interaction flow is:
 - A user registers as a coordinator using the `register_as_coordinator` extrinsic.